 When the council can stop helping

-The council can stop helping if your housing situation is resolved, for example:
+The council can stop helping if your housing problems are sorted out.
+For example:

 you find somewhere else to live

-your landlord or parents agree that you can stay
+your landlord or parents say you can stay

-In many cases, the council can also stop helping if you refuse a suitable housing offer.
+The council could also stop helping if you refuse a suitable housing offer.

-You can ask for a review if you think the decision is wrong.
+You can ask for a review if you think the council has made a wrong decision.